Valery Solodchuk: Biography

-2022 invasion of Ukraine
+Russo-Ukrainian war

-At the beginning of the 2022 Russian invasion of Ukraine on February 24, 2022, Solodchuk's command led the unsuccessful Battle of Kyiv.
-Invading from Belarus, a substantial portion of the 36th Army were stopped, then repelled by the Ukrainian Armed Forces west of Kyiv in March 2022.
+At the beginning of the Russo-Ukrainian war on 24 February 2022, Solodchuk's command led the unsuccessful Battle of Kyiv.
+Entering from Belarus, a substantial portion of the 36th Army were stopped, then repelled by the Ukrainian Armed Forces west of Kyiv in March 2022.
 According to a call intercepted by Ukrainian intelligence, Solodchuk was almost shot in the same year while confronting rioting troops.
-The SBU claimed that he was one of the general responsible for an attack on a hypermarket in Kharkiv in January 2025.
+The SBU claimed that he was one of the generals responsible for an attack on a hypermarket in Kharkiv in January 2025.
 Solodchuk was promoted to the rank of colonel general on 21 February 2025.
-On May 2025, he was appointed commander of the Central Military District, replacing Andrey Mordvichev.
+In May 2025, he was appointed commander of the Central Military District, replacing Andrey Mordvichev.

+In August 2026 he was appointed Deputy Minister of Defense of Russia.